ROCstudios/Turtwig-Dance-Recognition/README.md

 }
 ```

-### 3. Measure stability.
+### 3. Measure stability to dynamically track new poses we haven't considered.
 If the person is frequently unstable then they are just moving randomly, not dancing.

 https://github.com/user-attachments/assets/76aceba5-6675-44a7-a7ac-cea411669f06

 Identify whether dancers maintain balance.